The Neighborhood Gardener – November

 Years back I was cleaning out my container and pot pile and had to ask myself, "Where did all these pots come from?"
 Had I really planted all the plants that grew in these pots, and if so, where were they?
 I remembered the advice of my Master Gardener friend Bill, who had encouraged me to keep a garden journal.
 If I wrote this stuff down, I would know what was going on in my landscape and garden.
 More

 Coral ardisia was promoted in Florida as a landscape ornamental for many years.
 It is a compact shrub, with attractive, glossy foliage, and bright red berries.
 Unfortunately, it also forms dense colonies in natural habitats, smothering the seedlings of native species and producing copious amounts of fruit, which are readily dispersed by wildlife.
 Coral ardisia has been added to the Florida Department of Agriculture and Consumer Services' noxious weed list, making it illegal to possess, propagate, transport, or sell this species within the state.
-Extension botanist Marc Frank writes in depth about coral ardisia and how Master Gardeners can identify it.
+Extension botanist Marc Frank writes in depth about coral ardisia and how Master Gardener volunteers can identify it.
 More

 Simpson's stopper is a versatile Florida native with springtime flowering, colorful berries, and evergreen leaves.
 The fragrant white flowers attract butterflies and bees, while birds flock to the shrub for shelter and its fruit.
 Found growing naturally in seaside hammocks, Simpson's stopper is a great choice for coastal gardeners looking for a plant that's tolerant of salt and alkaline growing conditions.
 Recommended for Zones 8b to 11, Simpson's stopper is cold hardy down to 25°F, and can function as a shrub or a small tree depending on the cultivar and how you prune it.
 More